DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 With Van Richten’s curse lifted, Erasmus van Richten’s ghost is finally able to cross over into the Material Plane.
 Shortly after the undead horde retreats, read:

 <div class="description">
 <p>A pale, silvery light fills the hollow.
-A wisp of perlescent mist shimmers through the air—then slowly takes the form of a ghostly young man no older than fourteen years of age, his unkempt hair drifting lazily amidst the gloom.
+A wisp of pearlescent mist shimmers through the air—then slowly takes the form of a ghostly young man no older than fourteen years of age, his unkempt hair drifting lazily amidst the gloom.
 His eyes fall on Van Richten, and he swallows, his hands fidgeting with the translucent buttons on his ghostly coat.</p>
 <p>"Father?" he says, hesitantly.</p>
 </div>